semgrep/semgrep/doc/SEMGREP_CONTRIBUTING.md

 ```

 *`SEMGREP_SKIP_BIN` tells the installer that we will bring our own binaries.*
-This command will install dev depencendies like pytest and will also install semgrep in editable mode in the pipenv.
+This command will install dev dependencies such as pytest and will also install semgrep in editable mode in the pipenv.

 ## Running `semgrep`